brooksandrew/simpleblog/_posts/articles/2014-09-17-nextbus3_analyze.markdown

 {% endhighlight %}

-So when the Next Bus app reads 5 minutes:
+So when the Next Bus app predicts 5 minutes:
 50% of the time the bus arrives between 5.1 and 6.5 minutes.
 70% of the time the bus arrives between 4.7 and 6.9 minutes.
 90% of the time the bus arrives between 4.1 and 7.7 minutes.